pkmn/ai/src/static/projects.md

 - double battles were not possible to support efficiently necessitating the creation of the [PokeSim](https://github.com/aed3/poke-sim) engine
 - models' accuracy plateau after ~10,000 battles in the training set
-- AI depends on having a notion of the players skill and changes behavior based on whether battling someone perceived to be good or bad
+- AI depends on having a notion of the player's skill and changes behavior based on whether battling someone perceived to be good or bad
-  - builds ratings databse by scrapes all public replays and looks up ratings for each user in each replay
+  - builds ratings database by scrapes all public replays and looks up ratings for each user in each replay
-  - player psychology is different at different skill levels, and behaviours learned from top players won't necessarily translate well to lower rank play
+  - player psychology is different at different skill levels, and behaviors learned from top players won't necessarily translate well to lower-rank play
-- two stages of pruning - one before current's turns options are explored which covers  (i.e. move accuracy simplification, squashing rolls, etc) and a second one that does the bulk of the work which takes place before going tothe next level
+- two stages of pruning - one before current's turns options are explored which covers  (i.e. move accuracy simplification, squashing rolls, etc) and a second one that does the bulk of the work which takes place before going to the next level
 - "Basically, it looks at all the options both it and the opponent has, evaluates which options are best for it and the opponent, then uses Showdown simulator to see the result of those option combinations, then picks the move that usually produces the best outcome It will also do some tree search through future turns, but no more than three turns deep"
-- "I tend to agree with assuming your opponent has perfect info." in order to cut the amount of work=
+- "I tend to agree with assuming your opponent has perfect info." to cut the amount of work

 ## Youngster Joey